-It was also noted that staff were committed to working in line with Covid-19 guidance to ensure that the impact of current measures, strikes the correct balance between keeping people safe and promoting a good quality of life, as confirmed in discussions with staff, service users' representatives and service users.
+It was also noted that staff were committed to working in line with Covid-19 guidance to ensure that the impact of current measures, strikes the correct balance between keeping people safe and promoting a good quality of life, as confirmed in discussions with staff and a service user.
 Staff are being vigilant in terms of monitoring people for symptoms and are adhering to the public health guidance in order to minimise the risk of introducing or spreading Covid-19.